"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 A re-imagining of contemporary media practices.
-This course addresses the political economy of the media and considers other explanations for the way mass media functions.
+This module addresses the political economy of the media and considers other explanations for the way mass media functions.

 The programme is structured around a series of presentations by practitioners.
 It begins with a consideration of contemporary business models and the entrepreneurial skills needed to develop a viable business.
 The following session addresses key market drives including the identification and exploitation of Intellectual Property (IP) from the perspective of a business development specialist.
 Subsequent sessions address the policy context, entrepreneurial psychology, audiences models, marketing and approaches to selling media content, The final session is a series of presentations.

 The module investigates the nature of media law and ethical regulation for media practitioners primarily in the UK, but with some comparison with the situation in the USA and references to the experiences of media communicators in other countries.
 The students are directed towards an analysis of media law as it exists, the ethical debates concerning what the law ought to be, and the historical development of legal and regulatory controls of communication.
 The theoretical underpinning involves a module of learning the subject of media jurisprudence- the study of the philosophy of media law, media ethicology- the study of the knowledge of ethics in media communication, and media ethicism, the belief systems of media communicators.
 The module evaluates media law and regulation in terms of its social and cultural context.
 It is taught in one and a half hour lectures and two-hour seminars that involve the discussion of multi-media examples of media communication considered legally and/or morally problematical.
 The module delivers considerable practical knowledge of how to navigate media law and apply it to multi-media publication.